 Because sales representatives and District Managers are not permitted to host out-of-office meals under the PhRMA Code, their attendance at out-of-office meals hosted by Senior Sales or HQ colleagues must be carefully considered.
 The decision to include a sales representative and/or District Manager should be based on their specific expertise relating to the customer, account, or local dynamics and only permitted if necessary, to assist the Senior Sales or HQ colleague in meeting their objectives in an introductory meeting with an HCP.
 Once an introduction has been made, future attendance by sales representatives and/or a District Manager at a meal with that same HCP would generally be unnecessary.
 The Senior Sales colleague or HQ colleague must provide a clear justification to their immediate manager for any additional meals with the same HCP and sales representatives and/or District Managers.
-Sales representatives and District Managers may not attend out-of-office meals for the purpose of conducting promotional activities or discussions that they cannot host on their own (e.g. detailing at a restaurant) or to meet their own objectives of building a relationship with an HCP.
+Sales representatives and District Managers may not attend out-of-office meals for the purpose of conducting promotional activities or discussions that they cannot host on their own (e.g., detailing at a restaurant) or to meet their own objectives of building a relationship with an HCP.
 The legitimate business reason for the meal must be to meet the objectives of the hosting Senior Sales or HQ colleague, not the objectives of the sales representative or District Manager in attendance.

 Any attendance by medical colleagues (HQ or field-based) should be consistent with guidance on joint commercial-medical activities in this guide and the Green Guide.
-Medical participation is subject to review and approval by the team attorney as well as the GPC (if needed).
-Sales representatives and medical colleagues may not attend the same out of-office meal without prior consultation with the team attorney or GPC.
+Medical participation is subject to review and approval by the GPC .
+Sales Colleagues Attending Non-Speaker Program Restaurant Meals